Sourav-Bhat/CompanySearch/README.md

 # Company Search Application

 This Spring Boot application provides a REST API to search for companies and their officers using the TruProxy API.
-It also includes basic database persistence using JPA and Hibernate to store and retrieve company information for future searches.

 ## Features

 - Search for companies by name or registration number.
 - Filter search results to show only active companies.
 - Retrieve a list of active officers for each company.
-- Store company and officer information in a database for faster subsequent searches.

 ## Project Setup